 Amputation—the complete or partial removal of a limb—is the most conventional and common approach to treating severe CLI, particularly for older individuals.
+Critical limb ischemia (CLI) is the most severe form of peripheral artery disease (PAD), causing leg pain at rest, poorly healing foot wounds, or gangrene.
 As recently as 2017, 70% of CLI patients received amputation before any intervention.
 Unfortunately, after amputation, most patients deteriorate rapidly.
-According to a recent study on amputation for chronic CLI.
+According to a recent study on amputation for chronic CLI:

 - The mortality rate is 44% one year after amputation